anniesmidt/bfjn/wp-content/plugins/wp-image-refresh/readme.txt

 2. This is the screen shot of adding slides

 == Changelog ==
+= 1.3 =
+* Added new option to wrap the image with an anchor tag by adding a valid URL with every image.

 = 1.2 =
 * Added custom options such as show/hide image title, image size, custom class, container.